|

 authors conclude that while social assistance payments in China appear

-typically are small and many of the urban poor are not receivers, much urban
+payments typically are small and many of the urban poor are not receivers,

 Rural Industry”, Modern China, Vol.